 I have seen plastic drums planted after the manner of a strawberry jar.

 Holes were bored in the sides to provide the openings for planting.
 The keg had been painted green and planted with hardy hen-and-chickens.

 This could be left outside the year around.
 Strawberry jars must be kept in a light window during the winter.

-They can be placed on a porch or patio during the warm seasons of the year.
+They can be placed on a porch or patio during the year’s warm seasons.